How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Experiments and Results

 {

 }

-In contrast to the performance gains observed when sine activations are included, replacing a portion of the ReLU activations with cosine leads to a degradation in performance.
-This result indicates that the cosine activation does not contribute positively — indeed, it tends to harm network performance.
+Substituting a portion of ReLU activations with cosine functions leads to a significant degradation in performance ($p{<}0.001$).
+This result suggests that the cosine activation negatively impacts network efficacy in this configuration.